 The Common App wants to understand your family composition and living circumstances.
 This can give colleges context and point to factors that may have helped or been barriers to your college journey.

 Before you get started, you’ll need to spend some time gathering information about your parent(s) or legal guardian(s), such as but not limited to where they work, position titles, and where they attended college (if applicable).
 Also, keep Parent 1 and Parent 2 consistent through all applications related to college.
 This includes FAFSA, Coalition Application, other college applications like the City University of New York’s application, and the College Board CSS Profile).

 - Parents’ Marital Status

 - If Divorced, year of divorce

-- If you answer Legal Guardian, another section will pop-up.
+- If you answer Legal Guardian, another section will pop up.
 Do not add your legal guardian to a parent section.
-Also, you must make sure they are court-appointed guardian.
+Also, you must make sure they are a court-appointed guardian.
 Otherwise, you may still need to enter your birth parent(s)’ information.
 If you have questions about your circumstance, please check with your guidance counselor.

-- If you answer Other, you’ll have to explain your living situation.
+- If you answered Other, you’d have to explain your living situation.

 - Step Parents*